EdwardAThomson/prompt-injection-testing/README.md

 # Prompt Injection Testing - Prompt Safety & Expansion Evaluator

-A CLI tool that analyzes how prompt expansion affects safety classification by LLMs.
+A CLI tool that analyzes how prompt expansion and adversarial system prompts affect safety classification by LLMs.

+A GUI is also avaible in this project.

 ## Overview

-This app takes a list of prompts, classifies them for safety, expands them verbosely, then re-classifies the expanded versions to measure how verbosity affects safety detection.
+This app takes a list of prompts and performs safety analysis through multiple modes:
+- **Expansion Mode:** Expands prompts verbosely, then compares safety classifications
+- **Feedback Mode:** Tests prompts with adversarial/suspicious system prompts
+- **No-Expansion Mode:** Direct safety classification without modification

+Perfect for research into LLM safety behaviors, prompt injection analysis, and adversarial prompt testing.

 ## Installation